youngj25/bendyPostCards/README.md

 ### Future Development
 In the future development, it would be nice to incorporate features like drag and drop insertions for pictures and eventually produce gifs.
 More importantly, a great deal of focus would be spent to ensure that the scaling and proportion of the web application is appropriate regardless of the device screen.

+Another area that definitely needs work is the help feature, that guides new users how to use the application...

 Additionally a problem that is still persisting, if a users enters an email like mines for example ,"youngj25@southernct.edu", it is difficult to identify which email service this email address truly belongs to.
 There are numerous other email address that probably refer to school/work that is really apart of a different services.
 By default, the web server is set to 'Outlook365' if it can not determine the users web services, but there should be a better way to go about this.

 But most of all... to find a way to smoothly way to add the Gradient colors (for text/fills) to the application without making it too... complicated or making the page look too busy.